Evaluating Concrete Quality with Electrical Resistivity Test

 Factors that Influence Electrical Resistivity Measurements

-Although electrical resistivity tests have the advantage of being easy and rapid to perform, there are key factors that can influence the results.
+Although an electrical resistivity test has the advantage of being easy and rapid to perform, there are key factors that can influence the results.

 electrical resistivity influence